petigura/keprat/README.md

 ### Conda environment

-Work in petigura's base conda enviroment (dangerous b/c could update it)
+Work in petigura's base conda enviroment (dangerous b/c should update it)

 ### Reading in Kepler project chains